-- 2.1.
-Vessel-based Line-transect Survey - 2.1.1.
-According to the requirement of the updated EM&A manual, dolphin monitoring programme should cover all transect lines in NEL and NWL survey areas twice per month throughout the entire construction period.
-The co-ordinates of all transect lines are shown in Table 1.
+2.1.
+Vessel-based Line-transect Survey

+2.1.1.
+According to the requirement of the updated EM&A manual, dolphin monitoring programme should cover all transect lines in NEL and NWL survey areas (see Figure 1) twice per month throughout the entire construction period.
+The co-ordinates of all transect lines conducted during the HKLR03 dolphin monitoring surveys are shown in Table 1.